 For translations ordered from within Japan, a minimum fee of JPY 4,000 applies, with all banking fees paid separately by the client.
 For translations requested from outside Japan, the minimum charge is USD 40 (subject to change at our discretion in certain cases) with all required banking and handling fees paid separately by the client.
 We offer special conditions to translation companies—please submit a request.

 For clients based in Japan, we only accept bank transfers.
-For clients based in Italy, we accept bank transfers (from translation companies and direct clients) or PayPal or credit-card payments (from private individuals).
-For the rest of the world, we only accept PayPal or credit-card payments.
+For clients based outside Japan, we accept WISE transfers, bank transfers, Payoneer, PayPal or credit-card payments.